-As with Articles 30 and 31, following the principle established by the model clauses for cases where acquisition is limited to subsoil acquisition, Paragraph (3) provides that where Network Rail acquires part of, or rights in, the subsoil or under surface of land Network Rail is not required to acquire a greater interest in the land.
-Therefore, Paragraph (4) disapplies in connection with such acquisition the counter notice procedures in respect of land subject to such limited acquisition.
+Following the principle established by the model clauses for cases where acquisition is limited to subsoil acquisition, Paragraph (2) provides that where Network Rail acquires part of, or rights in, the subsoil or under surface of land Network Rail is not required to acquire a greater interest in the land.
+Therefore, Paragraph (3) disapplies in connection with such acquisition the counter notice procedures in respect of land subject to such limited acquisition.
 The purpose of these provisions is to give Network Rail the ability to minimise so far as is possible the extent of additional interests, not required for the project, that are to be compulsorily acquired, with consequently less impact on affected landowners, and lower payments of compensation, both of which are in the public interest.
-However, the operation of Paragraphs (3) and (4) are subject to Paragraph (5) and are to be disregarded where Network Rail acquires a cellar, vault, arch or other construction forming part of a house, building or manufactory.
-Again Paragraph (5) incorporates the protection contemplated by the model clauses for cases where acquisition is limited to subsoil acquisition.
+However, the operation of Paragraph (3) is subject to Paragraph (4) and is to be disregarded where Network Rail acquires a cellar, vault, arch or other construction forming part of a house, building or manufactory.